lephare-photoz/lephare/README.md

 ## Installation

+LePHARE has been compiled and deployed on pypi for several systems; a list can be found at https://pypi.org/project/lephare/#files.
-The simplest way to install lephare is using pip:
+The simplest way to install LePHARE is using pip:

 ```
 pip install lephare